open-cli-tools/concurrently/README.md

 - `timer`: an RxJS observable to the command's timing events (e.g. starting, stopping).
 - `close`: an RxJS observable to the command's close events.
   See [`CloseEvent`](#CloseEvent) for more information.
 - `start()`: starts the command, setting up all
 - `kill([signal])`: kills the command, optionally specifying a signal (e.g. `SIGTERM`, `SIGKILL`, etc).

 ### `CloseEvent`
-An object with information about a command's closing event.
+An object with information about a command's closing event.<br>
 It contains the following properties:

 - `command`: a stripped down version of [`Command`](#command), including only `name`, `command`, `env` and `cwd` properties.